YunoHost/doc/pages/02.administer/45.tutorials/05.domains/02.dns_dynamic_ip/dns_dynamicip.md

 After setting up the solution proposed in this tutorial, the redirection from your domain name to the actual IP address of your server will not be lost anymore.

-The method proposed here consists of automatizing the fact the box annonces its global IP adress change to the dynamic DNS, so that the DNS zone will automatically be updated.
+The method proposed here consists of automatizing the fact the box announces its global IP address change to the dynamic DNS, so that the DNS zone will automatically be updated.

 ### Registrars